CarolineDieterich/2021-WiDS/README.md

 # Prepare data
 - `python3 build_features.py`
-- Prepared_data will be save in `data/prepared_data/` and can be used directly for modeling
+- Prepared_data will be saved in `data/prepared_data/` and can be used directly for modeling
+- Latest version should always be run before starting a new modeling run in order to ensure that the latest preprocessed data is used

 # Modeling
 - Helper functions, e.g. to create features and targets and train test split are in `src/utils/modeling_utils.py`